 Process for Proposing a New Award

-- Each proposal for a new ACM award must have a sponsoring ACM unit (typically SIGs or ACM Council for Association-wide awards).
+- Each proposal for a new ACM award must have a sponsoring ACM unit (typically a SIG or SIGs or, for Association-wide awards, ACM Council).
 An ad hoc group from within ACM may initiate the proposal.
-Proposals should be sent to firstname.lastname@example.org .
+Proposals should be sent to [email protected].

 - This section describes the general process for proposing an award.
-Most categories of award impose additional requirements; see the pertinent sections later in this document for details.
+Most categories of award impose additional requirements; see the subsequent sections for details.

-- Proposals are typically 2-4 pages in length, and must include the following elements.
+- Proposals are typically 2-4 pages in length and must include the following elements.
 (For an award proposed by a SIG, a template that encompasses the elements below must be used.)

 - Proposed name of the award

 - Sponsoring ACM unit(s)

 - Rationale explaining the intent of the award and why it is appropriate for ACM